chennesy/dfr_lq/README.md

 Code used to generate LDA topic models analyzed in the article, “Computational Topic Models of the *Library Quarterly* (1931-2015).

+## Archived
+Archived repo in August 2026.
+Code and packages have not and will not be updated; the repo serves as a snapshot of the project.

 ## Data access
 Metadata and unigrams for 8,808 items from the *Library Quarterly* (LQ) were retrieved from JSTOR's Data for Research (DfR) platform using the query, *jcode:libraryq*.
 Each article from the journal is represented in the DfR download via:
 1. an XML file with metadata for each article and